jamessessford/jamessessford.com/source/_posts/i-spent-this-year-as-a-ghost.md

 extends: _layouts.post
 section: content
 title: I spent this year as a ghost
-date: 2020-01-01
+date: 2019-12-31
 description: A look back on the last twelve months of my life.
 categories: [life]
 excerpt: A look back on the last twelve months of my life.
 cover_image: /assets/img/came-out-swinging.jpg
 ---

-I'm not one for being able to objectively look back over a length of time and be able to pick out anything I think I've done of value - I recognise this as one of my major failings.
+I'm not one for being able to objectively look back over a period of time and be able to pick out anything I think I've done of value - I recognise this as one of my major failings.